chriskacerguis/codeigniter-restserver/README.md

 ## Installation

 Drag and drop the **application/libraries/Format.php** and **application/libraries/REST_Controller.php** files into your application's directories.
 Either autoload the `REST_Controller` class or `require_once` it at the top of your controllers to load it into the scope.
+Additionally, copy the **rest.php** file from **application/config** in your application's configuration directory.

 ## Handling Requests